Yutian Chen

 Experience

 Working with Professor Sebastian Scherer, I aimed to construct robust and accurate visual-inertial SLAM system using data-driven approach.
-I Developed the MAC-VO, a visual odometry that outperforms the state-of-the-art visual odomtries like DPVO by 30% on relative translation error (RTE) and relative rotation error (ROE) in multiple public datasets.
+I Developed the MAC-VO, an award-winning visual odometry that significantly outperforms the state-of-the-art visual odomtries like DPVO by 30% on relative translation error (RTE) and relative rotation error (ROE) in multiple public datasets.
 I also Deployed the MAC-VO as ROS2 node on Orin-AGX on real drone and speedup the system by 4 times with TensorRT.

 Working with Professor Chuang Gan, I developed a data pipeline for City-scale 3D scene reconstruction based on real world satellite/street-view image for multi-agent simulator.